Personal Injury Claims Against Insurance Companies in Washington

 - $10,000 for property damage

 These amounts can be far short of what victims need.
 A serious fracture suffered in an accident is likely to require surgery.
-That $25,000 minimum liability coverage is hardly sufficient for a night in the emergency room, surgery, recovery, rehab and any permanent or partial disability.
+That $25,000 minimum liability coverage is hardly sufficient for a night in the emergency room, surgery, recovery, rehab, and any permanent or partial disability.
 Your own underinsured motorist coverage may have to be called upon to make up the difference.

 What if the person who hit me didn’t have insurance?

 Although many people drive with inadequate minimum liability coverage, many others drive with no insurance at all.
-Both of those types of people are what uninsured (UM) and underinsured (UIM) motorist insurance are for.
+These groups are the reason uninsured (UM) and underinsured (UIM) motorist insurance is a part of most policies.
 UM and UIM insurance covers you in the event that you’re injured through the fault of an uninsured or underinsured motorist.
 Your UM or UIM claim is made with your own insurer though.

 UM/UIM coverage language is up to each individual insurance company, but coverage is generally broad.
 You’re often covered in scenarios that your liability coverage won’t insure you in.
-Family members who are residents of your household might are probably covered.
-All of you might even be insured if the accident was caused by a hit-and-run driver.
-UM/UIM overage often extends to pedestrians or bicyclists.
+Family members who are residents of your household are probably covered on your policy.
+You and your family might even be insured if the accident was caused by a hit-and-run driver.
+UM/UIM coverage often extends to pedestrians or bicyclists.

 Don’t give your opponent a statement